CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 Now, in the downloaded logs, open the **lora-pkt-fwd-1.log** file to see the packet forwarder logs.

 ### Upgrading the Firmware

+If you have an issue with the current firmware version, you can use following steps to upgrade the firmware.

 Refer to the top of your configuration software window to check your firmware version.
 You have to upgrade the device&apos;s firmware to the latest version.